Jean-ManuelM/dog_breed_cnn_and_app/dog_project/README.md

 https://towardsdatascience.com/neural-networks-parameters-hyperparameters-and-optimization-strategies-3f0842fac0a5
 - I don't use Grid CV
 ### Results - Conclusion/Reflection
-The results were very quicky
+The results became very quicky
 None of the images I looked give me a strong wrong answer.
 I was able to detect than a wolf is not a dog !
+I was very impress.

-But I think there are some idea to improve the model.
+But I think there are some idea to improve the model :

 ### Improvements
+- Add a metadata : the sex of the dog.
+- Improved the dataset, especcially for close breeds :
 - Use InceptionV3
 - Use GridCV
-- Improved the dataset, especcially for close breeds :
-- Add a metadata : the sex of the dog.

 ## Web Application
 To use this model, you can find a web app running with Flask.